Interactions-Nexus/Nexus-Wiki/guides/interface/overview.md

 The "`Overview` module is the homepage of the wallet.
 The purpose of the globe is to show the location of nodes the wallet is connected to.

+&nbsp;

-### Below is an explanation of the attributes on the left hand side of the Overview module:
+## Below is an explanation of the attributes on the left hand side of the Overview module:

 * **Balance (NXS):** Total NXS balance across all accounts in the signature chain.
 * **Balance (USD):** The USD value of all NXS balances - calculated by multiplying _Balance (NXS) x Market Price (USD)_.
 The wallet comes with USD as the default currency.
 The base currency can be changed at the following location: _Settings -> Application -> Base Currency._